charlie-mei/managing-data/README.md

 # managing_data
-Managing Data course from Columbia University
+Managing Data course from Columbia University - taken in the Spring 2020